jhan-gil/DowntownSeattleSUMO/README.md

 - **Step1: Trip generation**
   - Run `step1-read h5.ipynb`
   - Input(s): PSRC trip dataset, estimated for Puget sound population.
+  <span style="color: red;"> Due to Github space limitation, the source file has not been uploaded yet.</span>
+  Using a UW email, you can access through this [link](https://drive.google.com/drive/folders/1KIlRBGK1AhPe5t2rL66fhlWQGoFRLiWj?usp=sharing).

   - Output: `psrc_vehicle_trips.csv`, shows [otaz,dtaz,deptm,travtime] for each trip.
   - Description:
     - In this step, we work on trip data of individuals.
 Each row of the input file shows a trip for a person which could be done in different modes.